 We then read how God created the first woman, Eve, from one of Adam’s ribs while he slept.
 This aspect of the story communicates a deep truth about our identity as human beings.
 We are not meant to be alone; rather, men and women are designed for each other, as equal partners.

 The text also refers to God’s closeness with Adam and Eve.
 As the Catechism of the Catholic Church explains: “The first man was not only created good, but was also established in friendship with his Creator and in harmony with himself and with the creation around him, in a state that would be surpassed only by the glory of the new creation in Christ.”

 It continues: “The Church, interpreting the symbolism of biblical language in an authentic way, in the light of the New Testament and Tradition, teaches that our first parents, Adam and Eve, were constituted in an original state of holiness and justice.
 This grace of original holiness was to share in the divine life.”
+(Articles 374-375)

 This stained glass scene featuring Adam and Eve in paradise belongs within Our Lady of Victories, Kensington.
 Dating to the period 1959-1961, it was created by the artist Charles Blakeman as part of a series of similar windows that relate to the life of the Virgin Mary.
 It also features two smaller scenes of the Temptation and Ban from Eden.

-This window, with its geometric lines and deep colours, is typical of Blakeman’s Arts and Crafts style.
+This window, with its strong lines and deep colours, is typical of Blakeman’s Arts and Crafts style.
 Blakeman preserves the couple’s modesty, covering their nakedness with carefully placed leaves and flowers.
 The presence of tame birds within the scene hints at the original harmony of creation.

 See the full image: